 Puzzles Are an Underestimated, Subtle Yet Powerful Proven StarMaker.
 Below are just a few reasons why.

-- There is a reason why children are given puzzles to work and also why older people work them.
+- Puzzles will make you a star!
+There is a reason why children are given puzzles to work and also why older people work them.
 It works the brain muscles, the cognitive muscles that associate like things together and link them, especially by visual recognition of patterns.

 - Similar to brain games like chess and card games like Solitaire, it has been proven that working puzzles builds the brain muscles and keeps our cognitive abilities and mental skills sharp.
 A truly authentic SuperStar HAS sharply honed cognitive abilities.
 See what I’m getting at? 😉